 His sentencing hearing was scheduled for August 9th, when it would be determined if al Qosi would serve either the lesser of the jury panel’s recommendation or the sentence reportedly negotiated in his plea agreement.
 At the start of the hearing, military judge Lt.
 Col. Nancy Paul ruled that it was in the best interest for both the government and al Qosi that the details of his plea agreement should continue to be sealed until after his confinement was completed.

 On August 11th, the jury panel in the military commission case of Ibrahim Ahmed Mahmoud al Qosi delivered what seemed to be a harsh 14-year sentence for the one time cook and occasional driver to al Qaeda members.
-Yet, since the details of the plea agreement remain secret, it is not yet known what sentence he will serve, as the sentence in the plea agreement may well be shorter than the sentence given by the panel.
+On July 11, 2012, al Qosi was transferred to Sudan to serve out the remainder of his sentence.
+He will remain in Kartoum through the beginning phases of re-integration, and then will return to his home town Afbara.

 His case is the first military commission conviction under the Obama administration—and only the fourth conviction under the military commissions system since September 11th, 2001.